(Z75.2) Other waiting period for investigation and treatment

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce the physical and psychological symptoms of Premenstrual tension syndrome.
+Main goal of the treatment: To alleviate the symptoms of the disease and improve the patient's overall health.

 Icon